zhoulaifu/24_cse215_fall/README.md

 - In general, the use of or consultation with generative AI is treated similarly to receiving assistance from another person.
 - Using generative AI tools like ChatGPT to substantially complete homework assignments is not permitted.
 - Students should acknowledge any use of generative AI tools (beyond incidental use) and should default to disclosing such assistance when in doubt.

+# Office Hours Policy

+- The instructor and TAs will be available during scheduled office hours.
+- Availability outside of office hours is not guaranteed, and the instructor and TAs may respectfully decline appointment requests beyond these times.

 # Disability Support Services (DSS) Statement